 Here are the stories of some whistleblowers who brought qui tam lawsuits and were represented by attorneys Phillips & Cohen.
-These whistleblowers exposed Medicare fraud, defense contractor fraud as well as financial fraud in the municipal bond market.
+These whistleblowers exposed Medicare fraud, defense contractor fraud as well as financial fraud.

 The decision on whether to file a False Claims Act (qui tam) lawsuit is never an easy one despite the reward and job protection the False Claims Act offers.